 1. Reliable email delivery #

-When sending promotional emails, a single missed email won’t create a crisis.
+When sending promotional or marketing emails, a single missed email won’t create a crisis.
 But when an important transactional email doesn’t make it to the inbox, that can have a damaging effect on the user’s experience and your business.
 If your customers can’t access their accounts because their account confirmation emails never came through, then they can’t use your service.
 Ouch.

 That’s why you’ll want to pick a transactional email provider with a great sender reputation and a history of reliable email delivery.